The Chestnut King

 The Chestnut King is a 2010 fantasy novel written by N.D.
 Wilson.
 It is the third and final installment to the 100 Cupboards trilogy, and follows 100 Cupboards and Dandelion Fire.
+Focus on the Family says the book's "readability age range" is 9–12 years old.

 Background

 When 12-year-old Henry York went to stay with his cousins in Henry, Kansas, he never imagined the trips he'd be taking.
 The trilogy began in the first book 100 Cupboards, where Henry found 99 cupboards hidden behind his bedroom wall.
 Each led to a different world.
 He inadvertently released an imprisoned witch-queen named Nimiane, who is determined to rule the cupboard worlds.
 Henry fought off Nimiane.

 In the second book of the series, Dandelion Fire Henry gets struck by lightning after seeing what he thinks is a dandelion glowing with fire.
-Bad things begin to happen to him, such as going blind, and he can't open his eyes.
+Bad things begin to happen to him, such as going blind, and the inability open his eyes.
 They fix the problem by taking Henry to a doctor.
-Henry finds this portal that he hasn't been to yet and that's where he meets Franklin Fat Faerie and Monmouth.
+Henry finds a portal that he hasn't been to yet and in there is where he meets Franklin Fat Faerie and Monmouth.
 After almost being tossed into the ocean, he is kept hostage in a castle of faeries.
-Fat Frank breaks him and Monmouth out but run into wizards and fingerlings.
+Fat Frank breaks him and Monmouth out but the three run into wizards and fingerlings.

-After Henry loses Grandfather's journal he finds a house and is saved after trying to get in.
+After Henry loses Grandfather's journal, he finds a house and is saved after trying to get in.
 He collapses, but is taken in by his mother, who tells him all about the family.
-Henry finds out that he has two sisters Isa and Una.
-Henry also finds out that he is the seventh son of Mordecai and that means that he is a green child.
-A green child is the seventh born child in the family and each of them has their own mark Henry's mark is a dandelion and his father's is a grape.
-Later he gets christened after finding out that the green man in his letters is his father.
+Henry finds out that he has two sisters, Isa and Una, and two uncles besides Frank Willis, James and Caleb.
+Henry also finds out that he is the seventh son of Mordecai, which means that he is a green child.
+A green child is the seventh born child in the family.
+Each of them has their own mark.
+Henry's mark is a dandelion, Monmouth's is an Aspen tree, and Mordecai's is a grape.
+Later, he gets christened after finding out that the green man in his letters is his father.
 After he gets christened the feast gets interrupted by someone.
-Fat Frank yelled to Henry to throw the knife.
-When he does the prison that is holding Henry's father gets broken and Mordecai is freed after being imprisoned by the faeren.
+Henry throws a knife at the person intruding, thinking it is Darius, the person who inflicted a scar on him.
+This causes the prison holding Mordecai to break.
+Mordecai is freed after being imprisoned by the faeren.